lmirzaei/spring-ecommerce-tutorial/README.md

     }
 }
 ```

 Add an instance of `MongoOperations` interface.
 ```Java
 MongoOperations mongoOperation = new MongoTemplate(new MongoClient(), "local");
 ```

-Add the following class variables in 'Application.java':
+Add the following class variables in `Application.java`:
 ```Java
     @Autowired
     private CategoryRepository _categoryMongoRepository;